Tattoo designs

 The Tiki

 The Tiki is a Maori symbol that represents a half-human half-god being, and that happens to be the ancestor of humans.
 The tiki has the power to feel and chase evil.
 It symbolizes power and masculinity.
 It also functions as a lucky charm to protect its wearer against dangers and evil spirits.
+Additionally, Tiki figures are often carved into sacred objects, symbolizing the connection between the divine and earthly realms.

 The Meaning of Polynesian Tattoos - The Tiki